Army Men: Sarge's War: Plot

 He battles his way through the remains of Greentown to another Tan portal.
 Upon proceeding through the portal, he finds himself in Malice's artillery base.
 Sarge destroys all the artillery and discovers a plastic well mine that Malice is using to build his army.
 Sarge floods the mine, rendering it useless.
 He then travels across the desert to Malice's castle.
 Malice is using the castle as a communication center for his air and ground forces, as well as a prison base for some of the Green army's finest men.
 Sarge penetrates the castle's defenses, frees the prisoners and destroys the communications tower.
 Discovering a passage from the castle to a kitchen in the Real World, Sarge flashes back to a time when he was in a similar kitchen, in a squad led by Major Gooding.
 During an exfiltration mission, Gooding and his squad were ambushed by Tan forces.
 During the ambush, Sarge called in an air strike and found Gooding's arm near the sink, leading him to the conclusion that Gooding was dead (unknown to Sarge, Gooding was in the sink, trying to call for help).
 As Sarge takes off in the helicopter, the flashback ends, and Sarge moves forth.

 At the end of the game, Sarge finally reaches Lord Malice's headquarters, where he battles Malice himself.
 After defeating and fatally wounding Malice, Sarge asks him why he killed the Greens and Tans in Greentown.
 Malice chastises Sarge for not remembering.
 Sarge removes Malice's face mask and discovers that he was actually Major Gooding, who was accidentally left for dead all those years ago.
 Malice tells Sarge that after the helicopter took off with Sarge, the Tan eventually found him and changed him into the Lord Malice he is now.
 As he dies, Malice reveals to Sarge that since that day, he dreamt of making him suffer the way he did.
 At the end of the scene, Sarge is seen walking out, saying that war makes ultimately no sense.

-The closing animation reveals storage tubes inscribed with the names of the deceased soldiers from Sarge's squad, killed in the Greentown attack, though exactly what this means is unclear.
+The closing animation reveals storage tubes inscribed with the names of the deceased soldiers from Sarge's squad, killed in the Greentown attack, this indicates that Sarge's team members killed by Malice were actually clones and that the true ones are still alive somewhere in the plastic world.